statisticsnorway/dapla-catalog/README.md

 # dapla-catalog
-Catalog reactor.
 The catalog domain maintains headers, metadata, and schema of datasets

 Add the following jvm options when running tests or application with module-system:
 ```